vacp2p/rfc/content/docs/rfcs/70/README.md

 ## Credentials
 Each member of a group presents a credential that provides one or more identities for the member and associates them with the member's signing key.
 The identities and signing key are verified by the Authentication Service in use for a group.

-> We need to describe how to use Ethereum as AS

 ## Message framing
 Handshake and application messages use a common framing structure providing encryption to ensure confidentiality within the group, and signing to authenticate the sender.